IshaniSaikia/demoo/README.md

 # demoo
-this is my first git repository
+This is my first git repository
+Author- ishani saikia